 THIS DATE IN HISTORY: Jan.
 26

-1961: The NHL's all-time scoring leader, Wayne Gretzky, is born in Brantford, Ontario.
+1961: Wayne Gretzky, the NHL's all-time scoring leader, is born in Brantford, Ontario.

-The Kings trade him to the St. Louis Blues late in the 1995-96 season, and he signs as free agent with the New York Rangers that summer, rejoining longtime Edmonton teammate Mark Messier.
-Gretzky plays three seasons in New York before retiring with NHL records of 894 goals, 1963 assists and 2,857 points, as well as playoff records of 122 goals, 260 assists and 382 points.
+The Kings trade him to the St. Louis Blues on Feb.
+27, 1996, and he signs as a free agent with the New York Rangers that summer, rejoining longtime Edmonton teammate Mark Messier.
+Gretzky plays three seasons in New York before retiring with NHL records of 894 goals, 1,963 assists and 2,857 points, as well as Stanley Cup Playoff records of 122 goals, 260 assists and 382 points.

 Gretzky also has some memorable birthday moments:

-1985: On his 24th birthday, Gretzky scores three goals for his 33rd NHL hat trick in the Oilers' 6-3 win against the Pittsburgh Penguins.
-That gives him 50 goals in 49 games, the third time in his career he's reached 50 goals in fewer than 50 games.
+1985: On the day he turns 24, Gretzky scores three goals for his 33rd NHL hat trick in the Oilers' 6-3 win against the Pittsburgh Penguins at Northlands Coliseum.
+That gives him 50 goals in 49 games, the third time in his NHL career he's reached 50 goals in fewer than 50 games.

 1975: Guy Lafleur scores four goals in a game for the only time in his NHL career.
 He gets one each in the first two periods, then scores twice in the third period of the Montreal Canadiens' 7-2 victory against the Penguins at the Forum.
 Bob Gainey finishes with four assists, including three on goals scored by Lafleur.

-1991: On his first night back after sitting out 50 games following back surgery, Mario Lemieux has three assists in the Penguins' 6-5 win against the Quebec Nordiques at Le Colisee.
-Defenseman Larry Murphy also had his 500th career NHL assist in the game.
-Lemieux finishes the regular season with 19 goals and 45 points in 26 games, then powers the Penguins to their first Stanley Cup.
+1991: Mario Lemieux returns after sitting out 50 games following back surgery and has three assists in the Penguins' 6-5 win against the Quebec Nordiques at Le Colisee.
+Defenseman Larry Murphy also has his 500th NHL assist in the game.
+Lemieux finishes the regular season with 19 goals and 45 points in 26 games, then helps the Penguins to their first Stanley Cup championship.

-1997: Lemieux ties an NHL record with by scoring four goals in the third period of the Penguins' victory against Montreal at the Forum.
-It's the 39th hat trick of Lemieux' NHL career, and his 13th four-goal game, matching the NHL record shared by Gretzky and Mike Bossy.
+1997: Lemieux ties an NHL record by scoring four goals in the third period of the Penguins' 5-2 victory against Montreal at the Forum.
+It's the 39th hat trick of Lemieux' NHL career and his 13th four-goal game, matching the NHL record shared by Gretzky and Mike Bossy.